stymiee/authnetjson/README.md

 ## Basic Usage
 Using this library usually consists of three steps:

-1. Initiate the library with the login credentials for the Authorize.Net account
+1. Initiate the library with the login credentials for your Authorize.Net account
 2. Make the API call passing any required parameters as an array
 3. Check for the results and use them appropriately